 “It’s exciting to see construction commence today, and we expect the building to be complete by the end of 2022.”

 Evans Long is the first commercial developer to commence construction in Lumina since the Queensland Government received handover of the Lumina land in 2019, previously used as the Commonwealth Games Athletes Village.
 Since handover, three land sales have been finalised, four further sites are under negotiation and two further sites are earmarked for investment by the Queensland Government to support small to medium enterprises.

-Yesterday the Property Council of Australia announced Cohort was the winner of the State Development of the Year category for their Innovation & Excellence Awards 2021.
+In another win for Lumina, the Property Council of Australia announced yesterday that precinct’s coworking, innovation and laboratory space COHORT was the winner of the RLB Queensland State Development of the Year Innovation & Excellence Awards 2021